dimosr/service-call-4j/README.md

 ## Service-Call-4j

-A library for enhancing your service calls with several additional features
+A library for enhancing your serviceCall calls with several additional features

 ### Build Process